 Query letter: A brief letter that introduces you and your work to an agent, much like a cover letter for a job application.
 It should include a description of your project and how it fits in today’s marketplace.

 Writing consultant: A publishing consultant answers specific questions based on industry experience, typically via phone or Zoom.
-At Mehta Book Editing, it includes a review of some manuscript pages prior to the consultation.
-A consultation might include a discussion about publishing strategy, but it does not include agent referrals.
+At Mehta Book Editing, a consultation might include a discussion about publishing strategy, but it does not include agent referrals.